 3. Watch Out for Snakes and Spiders:

-Keep an eye out for our eight-legged and slithery pals.
-Snakes and spiders are members of the local crew in the Glass House Mountains.
-But don't stress – simply stay alert while on the trail.
+Don't stress over them – simply stay alert while on the trail.
 Remember, they're not out to give you a scare.
-Sure, they might catch you off guard – they're pros at sneaking around quietly – but typically, they're not interested in mingling with us humans.
+They might catch you off guard – they're pros at sneaking around quietly – but typically, they're not interested in mingling with us humans.
 We're a bit too large for their taste, and they'd rather conserve their energy for more suitable prey.

 Return to The Sand Castle Chronicles Home Page